bbauska/UC-Davis-JS-Basics/readme.md

   alt="VS Editor on startup." />
 </p>

-<p>Sometimes when you open Visual Studio Code, you'll get these tabs open with the Welcome
+<p>Sometimes when you open Visual Studio Code, you&apos;ll get these tabs open with the Welcome
-or with new release notes if they've come out with a new version and you can just close those tabs by clicking on the "X".
-You'll notice I have Visual Studio Code open in running here, but I don't have any of those editors open and I can make a new file by just going and choosing a new file, and that creates a new file here.</p>
+or with new release notes if they&apos;ve come out with a new version and you can just close those tabs by clicking on the "X".
+You&apos;ll notice I have Visual Studio Code open in running here, but I don&apos;t have any of those editors open and I can make a new file by just going and choosing a new file, and that creates a new file here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 94. visual studio startup screen (65) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->